Our family makes Farmhouse Slow Cooker Pulled Pork recipe at least once a month! The best meals can be the easiest meals!

 Pork shoulder will taste the best when it is cooked low and slow.
 The size of the roast determines cooking time.
 If the pork should is tough and difficult to shred then keep cooking.
 To want to speed up the process make sure the crock pot is on turned on high.

-If you need a meal quickly the bottom of the shoulder roast should cook most quickly which means it will be some of the first pieces to shred.
+If you need a meal quickly the bottom of the roast that’s touching the heat source should cook most quickly which means it will be some of the first pieces to shred.
 I’ve been known to pull enough pork to make a few sandwiches off the bottom of the roast and then keep cooking until the rest of it has cooked and become tender.

 A pork shoulder has a combination of several different lighter and darker pieces of meat.
 The lighter pieces are leaner and the dark pieces add more flavor.
 When you shred them up and mix everything together with barbecue sauce the result is one of the easiest crock pot meals for your family that you’ll ever make!